 Usage: to convey the offense that is very serious and cannot be forgiven

-Example: Domestic violence against women must be treated as unpardonable offense, if we wish to see gender equality in India.
+Example: Domestic violence against women must be treated as an unpardonable offense if we wish to see gender equality in India.

 - Punishable act

 Usage: actions which are worth punishment and should not be shown mercy

 Example: The latest news about an Indian politician shook him.
 He said, “How could he not be arrested for a punishable act?”

 Usage: to denote the highest form of destruction as result of the particular action

 Example: Lack of mapping in India had a devastating impact on rescue operations during a tsunami.

 - Invaluable contribution